pievos101/TreeSmoothing/README.md

-# Bayesian post-hoc regulariation for random forests
+# Bayesian post-hoc regularization for random forests

 ## Description
 All classes inherit from `ShrinkageEstimator`, which extends `sklearn.base.BaseEstimator`.